jamesemann/EventsDialog/readme.md

 ### Add any connector-specific configuration

-The Meetup connector requires an API key (get from https://www.meetup.com/meetup_api/) and a Group Name URL (the canonical name of the Meetup group).
+The Meetup connector requires an API key (get from https://www.meetup.com/meetup_api/), a Group Name URL (the canonical name of the Meetup group), OAuth client ID and secret (get them from https://secure.meetup.com/meetup_api/oauth_consumers/), an Azure table storage account to store users auth/refresh tokens, and a google maps API key if you want to show the location on a map.
 Add them to your appSettings:

 ```
 <add key="meetupKey" value="<YOUR MEETUP KEY>" />
 <add key="meetupGroupUrl" value="<YOUR MEETUP GROUP URL>" />
+<add key="meetupClientId" value="<YOUR MEETUP OAUTH CLIENT ID>" />
+<add key="meetupClientSecret" value="<YOUR MEETUP OAUTH CLIENT SECRET>" />
+<add key="meetupRedirectUrl" value="<YOUR PUBLIC BOT APPLICATION URL>/api/auth"/>
+<add key="meetupTableStorageConnectionString" value="<YOUR AZURE STORAGE CONNECTION STRING>" />
+<add key="meetupGoogleMapsApiKey" value="<YOUR GOOGLE MAPS API KEY>" />
 ```

 You are now ready to test it!